An Exercise

 Unlike in other countries, our UK fire service is paid out of local taxes.

-No wrangling over areas or insurance companies but a false call-out can result
+There is no wrangling over areas or insurance companies in our country but a false call-out can result

 in a large bill.
-Phone calls are instantly traced in the UK, even to call boxes.
+Emergency phone calls are instantly traced in the UK, even to call boxes.

 Small town crews like ours are part-time and will have other jobs but city fire

-services will have full-time crews.
+services have full-time crews.
 Penistone's rapidly increasing population, housing and traffic makes these worthy volunteers more important than ever before.
+Even so, the powers-that-be reduced the number of fire engines from two to just one because they calculated that back-up could arrive quickly via the new Dodworth bypass.